Black Wednesday: Prelude

-In the months leading up to Black Wednesday, among many other currency traders, George Soros had been building a huge short position in sterling that would become immensely profitable if the currency fell below the lower band of the ERM.
-Soros believed the rate at which the United Kingdom was brought into the Exchange Rate Mechanism was too high, inflation was too high (triple the German rate), and British interest rates were hurting their asset prices.
+In the months leading up to Black Wednesday, George Soros, among many other currency traders, had been building a huge short position in sterling that would become immensely profitable if the currency fell below the lower band of the ERM.
+Soros believed the rate at which the United Kingdom entered the Exchange Rate Mechanism was too high, inflation was too high (triple the German rate), and British interest rates were hurting their asset prices.
+Apart from Soros, Sir Samuel Brittan, eminent columnist for the Financial Times also believed that ERM rate of 2.95 DM per pound sterling was too uncompetitive for British manufacturing and thus the pound was overvalued.
+He wrote in the year 1992 "Everywhere in Central Europe I heard sterling attacked before the schnapps".

 The currency traders act

 The UK government attempted to prop up the depreciating pound to avoid withdrawal from the monetary system the country had joined only two years earlier.
 John Major authorised the spending of billions of pounds worth of foreign currency reserves to buy up sterling being sold on the currency markets.
 These measures failed to prevent the pound falling below its minimum level in the ERM.
 The Treasury took the decision to defend sterling's position, believing that to devalue would promote inflation.